saturneric/GpgFrontend-Manual/src/content/docs/guides/view-keypair-info.md

 is very crucial because without it, you cannot perform related management operations like adding and revoking sub-keys (similar to not being able to open the key ring).
 Let's introduce the information of the primary key separately below.
-If you want to learn more, see the [Basic Concepts](../basic-concepts.md) section.
+If you want to learn more, see the [Fundamental Concepts](/guides/fundamental-concepts) section.

 The absence of the master key means that the private key of the master key does not exist, but this doesn't mean that neither the public key nor the private key